Working with the server API

 3. To authorize using the Authorization Code method, specify the URL to redirect the application to in the Redirect URL field.
 For other authorization methods please indicate the following address https://localhost/.

-5. Save your changes by clicking the Create button.
+5. Save the changes using the Create button.

 On the application page you can not only edit its properties but also view access token list obtained by the application’s users.
 You can remove user access tokens at any time to block particular user from accessing API data.